Nhakhoa02/rag-llm/docs/architecture.md

-# Distributed Multidimensional Data Indexing & Storage Architecture
+# RAG-LLM: Distributed Retrieval-Augmented Generation Architecture

 ## Overview

-This document describes the architecture of a scalable, fault-tolerant, and consistent distributed system for indexing and storing multidimensional data optimized for Retrieval-Augmented Generation (RAG) applications.
+This document describes the architecture of RAG-LLM, a comprehensive distributed system for Retrieval-Augmented Generation that combines intelligent document processing, CSV data analysis, and scalable vector storage.
+The system is built with a layered architecture that separates core business logic from data storage, enabling high scalability, fault tolerance, and intelligent AI-powered responses.

 ## System Architecture